NVIDIA GeForce RTX 3080 Founders Edition English Review – New performance levels at lower costs

 NVIDIA GeForce RTX 3080 – AMPERE and RTX “RELOADED”

 Rasterization is a technique that has been used for years to show three-dimensional objects in the form of pixels, for a two-dimensional screen, but keeping an illusion of being three-dimensional objects.
 A set of pixels can form a polygon, which is a triangular object representing three-dimensional models.
-Many times polygons intersect each other, and each one has important information about the composition of the objects, such as their depth.
+Polygons usually intersect each other, and each one has important information about the composition of the objects, such as their depth.
 This is why processing the polygons in each frame requires a lot of computing power, which is provided by the video cards.

 Raytracing, on the other hand, works with the lighting and shadows of an object to determine its color level and other characteristics.
 This means that the graphics card must calculate all the light sources in a scene, how these light sources interact with each other, and how they interact with other objects.